Consolidated Catalina II, Leitrim, March 1941

 Frances Amelia Seward from Birdham Road in the Chichester.

-The XXXX newspaper on the carried the following short notice on
+A local newspaper on the carried the following short notice in

 "Mrs and Mrs P Seward, of Southlands, Birdham Road, Chichester, have received notification from the Air Ministry that their son, Pilot Officer Harold Lewis Seward, has been killed on active service.